lou296A/Arm-CPU/README.md

 represent numbers with more accuracy, and thus be able to have more precise calculation results.
 This feature needs to support Addition, Subtraction and Multiplication.
-Each operation requires a different way of handling, and consequently three different designs should be created.
+Each operation requires a different way of handling, and consequently three different designs should be created (more info can be found in the [report](https://github.com/lou296A/Arm-CPU/blob/master/Pictures/CPU_Project_Report_-_Patsalidis%2C_Mohd_Ridzal%2C_Alsteens.pdf)

 For our implementation, we shall be using the 16-bit IEEE 754 half-precision number format.
 The 16-bit word which we will be using to represent our numbers, should include 1 sign bit, 11